Shubh-003/E-commerce-MERN-/README.md

 • support Google map API.
 • Secure with JWT authentication.
 • Saves Encrypted user password in DB using bcryptjs.
-• Product management with search, sort, add, and delete functionalities
+• Product management with search, sort, add, and delete functionalities.
-• Dedicated admin panel for CRUD operations on products
+• Dedicated admin panel for CRUD operations on products.